Word on tha Streets (Bad Azz album)

 Word on tha Streets is the debut solo studio album by American rapper Bad Azz from Long Beach, California.
-It was released on September 29, 1998 via Priority Records.
-It features guest appearances from Big Tray Deee, Kurupt, Lil' Beau, Low Life Gangstas, Ms. Legacy, Outlawz, Snoop Dogg, The Comrads and The Lady of Rage.
-The album peaked at #182 on the Billboard 200 and #32 on the Top R&B/Hip-Hop Albums charts in the United States.
+It was released on September 29, 1998, via Priority Records.
+It features guest appearances from Tray Deee, Kurupt, Lil' Beau, Low Life Gangstas, Legacy, Outlawz, Snoop Dogg, the Comrads and the Lady of Rage.
+The album peaked at No. 182 on the Billboard 200 and No. 32 on the Top R&B/Hip-Hop Albums charts in the United States.